 UTAK Custom QC Brochures

-The existing UTAK brochures were a mishmash of styles and formats
+The previous UTAK brochures were a mishmash of styles and formats.

 The Challenge

-• Provide a fresh look & feel for the brochures and incorporate the new UTAK brand.
+• Provide a fresh look & feel for the brochures and incorporate the new UTAK logo.

 • Condense the high volume of data contained within each control brochure into a manageable format that is easy to scan and easy to read.